Assisted Living

 Caregiver training

-The costs of home modifications and safety
+The costs of home safety modifications

-The cost of dementia-related home safety features can increase as the condition progresses.
+As dementia progresses, seniors may experience more mobility difficulties, disorientation, and wandering.
 Alarmed windows and doors may be needed to reduce the risks associated with wandering.
 Appliances with automatic shut-off mechanisms and mobility devices like stair lifts may also be necessary.
 Nonslip flooring, walk-in tubs or showers, and lever handles are other common changes that contribute to in-home dementia care costs.

-“Since grandpa didn’t want to move out of the home he’s been in for over 50 years, we had to make some changes,” says Richard, of Marion, Tennessee.
+“Since Grandpa didn’t want to move out of the home he’s been in for over 50 years, we had to make some changes,” says Richard, of Marion, Tennessee.

 He and his wife have spent over $5,000 on home modifications since the diagnosis.